TraffMind-AI/Documentation/index.rst

 ..
-Insight Docs documentation master file, created by sphinx-quickstart on Mon Aug 21 23:14:58 2023.
+TraffMind AI Docs documentation master file, created by sphinx-quickstart on Mon Aug 21 23:14:58 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Insight!
+Welcome to TraffMind AI!
 ##########################

 Insight is an AI-powered platform that redefines medical research.
 Using peer-reviewed publications, it streamlines literature reviews, formulates hypotheses, and aids in experimental design.